Breaking News | Most “Almajiri” not Nigerians, Ganduje says

 “The northern governors are putting more pressure toward having a universal legislation that will limit the migration from one state to another,” he said.

-Mr Ganduje said the retreat was “very vital and important, especially at this moment that the country is gradually coming out from the COVID-19 pandemic which has affected education in the country”.
+He said that the retreat was “very vital and important, especially at this moment that the country is gradually coming out from the COVID-19 pandemic which has affected education in the country”.

-He disclosed that free and compulsory primary and secondary school education as well as the transformation of the ”Almajiri” education system were some of his major priorities in the education sector.
+Ganduje disclosed that free and compulsory primary and secondary school education, as well as the transformation of the ”Almajiri” education system, were some of his major priorities in the education sector.

-Earlier, the Executive Secretary, UBEC, Hamid Bobboye, said the retreat was aimed at providing an opportunity for the board and management to brainstorm, exchange ideas and strategies toward moving basic education forward.
+Earlier, the Executive Secretary, UBEC, Dr Hamid Bobboye, had said that the retreat was aimed at providing an opportunity for the board and management to brainstorm, exchange ideas and strategies toward moving basic education forward.

-He said the board and management would review strategic priorities and propose workable changes in the institution’s structure to drive both medium and long term goals of the commission.
+He said that the board and management would review strategic priorities and propose workable changes in the institution’s structure to drive both medium and long-term goals of the commission.

 “We will also re-assess the legal framework, service delivery model, share emerging developments and trends, including global best practices, for better performance.